awslabs/aws-video-transcriber/README.md

 ## Listing Videos

-The Videos page shows the current videos in the system and organsises them into tabs based on their processing status.
-You can search for videos here, start the cpation editing process, trigger reprocessing, delete videos and download captions for completed videos.
+The Videos page shows the current videos in the system and organizes them into tabs based on their processing status.
+You can search for videos here, start the caption editing process, trigger reprocessing, delete videos and download captions for completed videos.

 ![Videos page](manual/img/VideosPage.png)